Tokenisation Algorithms

 function char_tokenise(text):

-return list(text) # split into code points
+return list(text) # split into characters

 Word

 Split on whitespace and (usually) peel punctuation off as its own token.
-The subtlety is what counts as a boundary — a regex makes the rules explicit and testable.

 Word tokenise